freeman-lab/gl-scene/README.md

 })
 ```

-No add a shape and a light
+Now add a shape and a light

 ```javascript
 var shapes = [{